alosadagrande/tekton-dpdk/blog.md

 > :warning: Notice that it is not mandatory to deploy the application in another cluster, but in our multi-cluster scenario, there is a separation between the Development cluster and the CNF or production cluster.

-* An SR-IOV capable Node inside the CNF OpenShift cluster.
-In our environment, we have a worker Node with several Mellanox MT27800 Family [ConnectX-5] 25GbE dual-port SFP28 Network Interface Cards (NICs).
+* An SR-IOV capable node inside the CNF OpenShift cluster.
+In our environment, we have a node with several Mellanox MT27800 Family [ConnectX-5] 25GbE dual-port SFP28 Network Interface Cards (NICs).
 Take a look at [this table](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/about-sriov.html) with all the supported SR-IOV NIC models.
 * [SR-IOV Nework operator](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/installing-sriov-operator.html) installed and running successfully.
 SR-IOV devices must be properly detected and configured.

 > :exclamation: If you do not have an SR-IOV supported device, you still can run the OpenShift pipeline and build the example DPDK application.

-* Huge pages configured within the Node where the application is deployed.
+* Huge pages configured within the node where the application is deployed.
 A detailed procedure can be found in [Configuring huge pages](https://docs.openshift.com/container-platform/4.5/scalability_and_performance/what-huge-pages-do-and-how-they-are-consumed-by-apps.html).

 ## CNF cluster configuration

 This cluster is configured to run DPDK and SR-IOV workloads.
-It is also going to run every new release of the testPMD application pushed successfully to Quay.io container registry.
-On the hardware side, it has a couple of SR-IOV capable worker Nodes and configured using the SR-IOV operator.
+It is also going to run every new release of the testPMD application pushed successfully to Quay.io container image registry.
+On the hardware side, it has a couple of SR-IOV capable nodes and configured using the SR-IOV operator.
 Huge pages and other performance profiles have been already applied.
 So it is ready, to run DPDK workloads.

 Since it is going to run the DPDK application, let's create the project where all required Kubernetes objects are placed: